Small Environmental Grant Scheme

 How do I access the EOI form before the round opens?

 - You can’t.
 The form will appear on-line when the grant round opens.
-This chart here has a list of the questions that will be asked (Application Process) – only two questions at the EOI stage, and the rest when your EOI is accepted.
+This chart here has a list of the questions that will be asked (SEGS application questions) – only two questions at the EOI stage, and the rest if your EOI is accepted.

 What if I’m not sure if I can apply?